UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session08.rst

 .. nextslide:: Generally Useful Special Methods

-Most classes should at lest have these special methods:
+Most classes should at least have these special methods:

 ``object.__str__``:
   Called by the str() built-in function and by the print function to compute the *informal* string representation of an object.

 ``object.__repr__``:
-  Called by the repr() built-in function and by string conversions (reverse quotes) to compute the *official* string representation of an object.
+  Called by the repr() built-in function to compute the *official* string representation of an object.

   (ideally: ``eval( repr(something) ) == something``)

+(demo)

 Protocols
 ----------